 - a fine of up to $30,000; and the payment of costs and expenses incurred by other parties

 "Malpractice" and "negligence" are common terms used by members of the public to describe a doctors conduct and performance.
 We describe them as follows:

 - malpractice involves immoral, illegal or unethical conduct or neglect of professional duty (improper professional conduct).

 - negligence generally involves breach of a doctor’s duty in their professional setting.

 Both bring harm to the reputation of the medical profession.
 We apply an objective assessment of whether reasonable members of the public, informed and with knowledge of all the factual circumstances, could reasonably conclude that the reputation and good standing of the profession was lowered by the behaviour of the doctor concerned.

-More information can be read in Chapter 24 of the Coles Medical Practice in New Zealand.
+More information can be read in Cole's Medical Practice in New Zealand.